vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 The [Transformer](/ml/transformers-self-attention-mechanism-simplified)'s feed-forward sublayer is similar to the  [cross-attention](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory) attending to a separate sequence via key and value input.
 So, it is a bit like differentiable key-value memory.

-Can we gain more understanding of [Transformer model](/ml/transformers-self-attention-mechanism-simplified) operation by looking at the FF?
+Can we gain more understanding of [Transformer model](/ml/transformers-self-attention-mechanism-simplified) operation by looking at the feed-forward layer?

 ## Where is Feed-Forward Layer?

 Where is Feed-Forward layer within the architecture exactly?
-FF camps within encoder and decoder layers as a sublayer just behind the self-attention sub-layer.
+Feed-forward layer camps within encoder and decoder layers as a sublayer just behind the self-attention sub-layer.

 <figure class="figure">
     <img